Kind Words 2

 Introduction

 Kind Words 2 is a gem.
 It sets you in a digital world where you can send and receive letters anonymously to other people.
-It is not really as much of a game as social media.
+It is social media as a game.

 Except it isn’t gamified at all and attempts to contribute to a positive environment.
-The point of the game is to provide a medium that allows people to express themselves and genuinely communicate with others.
+The goal of the game is to provide a medium which allows people to express themselves and communicate genuinely with others.

 Player Mechanics1